complexlogic/big-launcher/README.md

 # big-launcher
 **big-launcher** is a work-in-progress HTPC application launcher.
 The design is loosely based on the [old Roku UI](https://www.techhive.com/wp-content/uploads/2022/01/rokuui-100899030-orig.jpg), consisting of a sidebar menu on the left, and selectable apps on the right.
-This project is intended to be the successor to my other HTPC project [Flex Launcher](https://github.com/complexlogic/flex-launcher).
+This project is intended to be the successor to my other HTPC project, [Flex Launcher](https://github.com/complexlogic/flex-launcher).
 Compared to Flex Launcher, big-launcher will be more graphically advanced, but less customizable.

 "big-launcher" is a temporary working title only; prior to release, a proper title will be chosen.
 If you have a suggestion for what the program title should be, please reach out with via an Issue or Discussion topic.
 If you have graphic design skills, I could also use help in creating the application logo/icon.